 Always ask if they want to sign up.
 And only send to those who expressed interest.
 My personal best places to collect emails?

-Art Fairs, Open Studios, Gallery opening
+Art Fairs, Open Studios, Gallery openings

-* Art Fairs: same as open studios, don't just give out cards, do have a nice guestbook
+* Art Fairs: same as the open studios, don't just give out cards, do have a nice guestbook

 * Use a “squeeze page” layout (watch this video for more on: Squeeze Page Formula)